pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 ## Level 2 - WorkloadRegistration

 A higher-level abstraction over `ClientRegistration` is `WorkloadRegistration`.
-It is identical to `ClientRegistration` except for one major difference: it templates redirect URIs.
+It is similar to `ClientRegistration` except for one major difference: it templates redirect URIs.

 Instead of providing full redirect URIs, a `WorkloadRegistration` receives